arkency/posts/posts/2016-04-29-packaging-ruby-programs-in-nixos.md

 We've added `xsel` as dependency.
 We've also modified the `installPhase` script (`makeWrapper` call, to be specific) to prepend location of `xsel` (which is something like `/nix/store/...-xsel/bin`) to our `PATH` environment variable.

 Now our package is done.
 You could follow [Chapter 10.
 Submitting changes](https://nixos.org/nixpkgs/manual/#chap-submitting-changes) of nixpkgs manual to release your package to the public.
 [Based on my experience, it's very simple process](https://github.com/NixOS/nixpkgs/pull/14963).
 If you're a ruby developer I hope this guide got you closer to the nix ecosystem and let me know if there are topics you would like to get coveraged.
+If you are interested in deploying your ruby applications in a declarative way, [sign up to our newsletter](http://eepurl.com/LnL3b) to get info on that topic.